temporalio/documentation/docs/node/workflows.md

 There are a range of [`WorkflowOptions`](https://nodejs.temporal.io/api/interfaces/client.workflowoptions/), notable ones listed here:

 - `taskQueue` (required): Task queue to use for workflow tasks.
 It should match a task queue specified when creating a Worker that hosts the workflow code.
 - `workflowId`: Unique Workflow id to use when starting.
-If not specified, a UUID is generated, which you can access with `workflow.workflowId`
+If not specified, a UUID is generated, which you can access with `handle.workflowId`
 - `cronSchedule`: see ["Scheduling Cron Workflows"](#scheduling-cron-workflows)
 - `searchAttributes`: Specifies additional indexed information in result of list workflow.